Management of hair loss: Topical

-Some popular plant juices sold as hair serum may instead of growing human hair actually inhibit the growth, including 6-gingerol found in ginger.
+Some popular plant juices sold as hair serum may, instead of growing human hair, actually inhibit the growth, including 6-gingerol found in ginger.

+Among the indigenous peoples of California, plants in the genus Marah were used as a topical treatment for hair loss, with the seeds roasted, mashed, and applied to the scalp as a salve.
+The cucurbitacins found in Marah are structurally similar to finasteride.

 Topical crude onion juice

 A small 2002 study demonstrated that treatment twice daily for six weeks with crude onion juice from Australian brown onion, re-growth hair on alopecia areata (spot baldness) in 86.9% of the 23 participants.
 Twice as many flavonols are found in red onion than in yellow onion.
 Also, non-organic onions might contain pesticides on the peel and in the first scaly leaf.
-Compounds found in onion that stimulates hair growth:
+Compounds found in onion that stimulate hair growth: